Posted on

 Probability churn rate

-But how does all these affect other SaaS metrics?
+But how do all these affect other SaaS metrics?
 Let’s find out.

 How does churn affect other SaaS metrics?